Buffalo vs Central Michigan Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 12)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Bulls and Chippewas and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every angle between the Bulls and Chippewas and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-The Algorithm has been most fixated on the linear correlation of weight emotional bettors often put on Central Michigan’s strength factors between a Bulls team going up against a possibly improved Chippewas team.
-We’ve found the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most fixated on the trending emphasis human bettors often put on Central Michigan’s strength factors between a Bulls team going up against a possibly healthy Chippewas team.
+Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.